The Times

 The Times is a British daily national newspaper based in London.
-It began in 1785 under the title The Daily Universal Register, adopting its current name on 1 January 1788.
-The Times and its sister paper The Sunday Times (founded in 1821) are published by Times Newspapers, since 1981 a subsidiary of News UK, in turn wholly owned by News Corp.
-The Times and The Sunday Times, which do not share editorial staff, were founded independently and have only had common ownership since 1966.
-In general, the political position of The Times is considered to be centre-right.
+It began in 1785 under the title The Daily Universal Register, adopting its modern name on 1 January 1788.
+The Times and its sister paper The Sunday Times (founded in 1821), are published by Times Media, since 1981 a subsidiary of News UK, in turn wholly owned by News Corp.
+The Times and The Sunday Times were founded independently and have had common ownership only since 1966.
+It is considered a newspaper of record in the UK.